 The whole concept of an "Anti-cancer diet" is to deprive cancer of what it needs to survive.
 Cancer is a hardy, yet fragile, entity.

 Much more is known today, than ever before, about cancer cell physiology .
-It has devised ways of hiding within the body, un-detected by the immune system.
+It has devised ways of hiding within the body, undetected by the immune system.
 It is a bully when sharing nutrition with normal cells.
 It survives in an oxygen free atmosphere.
-It appears bionic yet cannot last long without food.
+It appears bionic yet cannot last long without fuel.

 Therein lies the logic behind the anti-cancer diet.
-Feed your normal cells but deprive the cancer cells.
+Feed your normal cells but deprive the cancer cells of what they need to thrive.

-A ketogenic diet (one that generates ketones), consists of moderate protein (yes, including meat), high (healthy) fats, and very low carbohydrates and sugar.
+A ketogenic diet consists of moderate protein (yes, including meat), high (healthy) fats, and very low carbohydrates and sugar.
+Below are some great examples of foods from each category.

 What are trans Fats?